Maintaining Your Oral Health

 Brushing and Flossing

 As important as routine checkups are, maintaining good oral health starts at home with a quality brushing and flossing routine.
-Dr. Patrick recommends brushing twice daily with a soft toothbrush and fluoride toothpaste.
+We recommend brushing twice daily with a soft toothbrush and fluoride toothpaste.
 He also recommends carefully flossing once a day.
 For extra protection, you can rinse with an antibacterial or fluoride mouthwash.
 Brushing and flossing, in combination with routine checkups, will help you protect your teeth from bacteria and plaque, which can cause gum disease and tooth decay.

 Athletic Mouth Guards

 How long has it been since your last dental checkup?
 Most patients should see a dentist twice a year for a cleaning and exam.
-Call our Athens, Georgia, office if it’s been more than six months since your last appointment with Dr. Patrick.
+Call our Athens, Georgia, office if it’s been more than six months since your last appointment.
 We look forward to serving you.